 Depending on your role, you may need to go to a lot of meetings with other people and other teams.
 A meeting every now and then might not mean much – an hour here, half an hour there – but they will start adding up.
 I’ve had days where I’ve been in meetings for over six hours of the day – where the only break I’d get is a quick lunch break and then I’d be finished the meetings about 3PM.
 This doesn’t leave a lot of time for actual work.

-A good way to get around this and get some time back is to actually reduce the amount of meetings you go to.
+A good way to deal with interruptions and get some time back is to actually reduce the amount of meetings you go to.
 Part of being able to run an effective meeting is to only invite those who need to be there – and if you don’t need to be there, you shouldn’t go.
 Get someone to take notes and pass on any actions to you.

 This will save your time and may even make the meetings go shorter.